deltachat/deltachat-desktop/docs/DEVELOPMENT.md

 - runs `prettier` to check the code formatting
 - runs the unit tests
-- checks for ilegal use of console.log()
+- checks for illegal use of console.log()

 <!-- TODO write something about the integration tests -->